-“It’s the seventh bridge over Crow’s Foot, boss.
+“It’s the seventh bridge over Crow’s Foot, Boss.
 She’s gone down,” the scout said, taking off his floppy canvas hat and wiping his brow.
 The young man looked barely old enough to sign the papers of employment.
-Wade guessed the skinny youth with the dusting of blonde, fine downy stubble was a local lad who knew the plains and could ride well enough for his job.
-Their work team had a total of two scouts, both of them local men who had been dhown the route the railway was to take.
+Wade guessed the skinny youth with the dusting of blond, downy stubble was a local lad who knew the plains and could ride well enough for his job.
+Their work team had a total of two scouts, both of them local men who had been down the route the railway was to take.

 Their job was a simple one, ride up and down the length of the track, replacing the white stick markers if they were down, and checking nothing untoward had happened to the route like landslips or trees in the way.
 They were also supposed to keep an eye on Native American movements, and herds in the area.